Goals & Commitments 2021-2022

 ACTION: Establish and follow a replacement schedule for roofs, HVAC, etc. Establish a District Fleet Replacement schedule for the long term replacement of all district vehicles.
 This will be reviewed 3 times each year and will continue using campus facility input provided by the campus principal and Board facility committee input to provide recommendations.
 Capital projects will be reviewed and updated each year.

-● The District views instructional time as a precious resource.
+The District views instructional time as a precious resource.
 We will invest in maximizing the amount of time that is available for and devoted to student learning.
-In our words and actions, the District will consistently demonstrate this value tour students, parents, and staff.
+In our words and actions, the District will consistently demonstrate this value to our students, parents, and staff.

 5: Diboll ISD is committed to making our schools a safe place for our students, staff and community.

 ACTION: The Safety Audit was completed in May 2014 with multiple commendations.
-This audit is performed every three years and will be completed in May 2017.
-A follow up on all recommendations will be communicated with the board.
+This audit is performed every three years and was updated in May 2017.
+A follow up on all recommendations will be communicated with the board annually.